-- 10.5 It shall be the responsibility of the bureau of criminal identification of the state police or the local police department to conduct the criminal records check to the applicant for employment without charge to either the employee or the employer. - 10.6 Said employee through the employer shall apply to the Rhode Island bureau of criminal identification of the Rhode Island state or local police department for a statewide criminal records check.
-Fingerprinting shall not be required as part of this check. - 10.7 In those situations in which no disqualifying information has been found, the bureau of criminal identification (BCI) of the state or local police shall inform the applicant and the employer in writing. - 10.8 Any disqualifying information as defined below will be conveyed to the applicant in writing, by the bureau of criminal identification.
-The employer shall also be notified that disqualifying information has been discovered, but shall not be informed of the nature of the disqualifying information. - 10.8.1 Disqualifying information: information produced by a criminal records review pertaining to conviction, for the following crimes will result in a letter to the employee and employer disqualifying the applicant from said employment: murder, voluntary manslaughter, involuntary manslaughter, first degree sexual assault, second degree sexual assault, third degree sexual assault, assault on persons sixty (60) years of age or older, assault with intent to commit specified felonies (murder, robbery, rape, burglary, or the abominable and detestable crime against nature), felony assault, patient abuse, neglect or mistreatment of patients, burglary, first degree arson, robbery, felony drug offenses, larceny or felony banking law violations. - 10.8.2 Information produced by a criminal records review pertaining to convictions for crimes other than those listed in subsection (a) of this section shall entitle, but not obligate the employer to decline to hire the applicant.
-An employee against whom conviction information related to this subsection has been found may request that a copy of the criminal background report be sent to the employer who shall make a determination regarding the continued employment of the employee. - 10.8.3 For purposes of this section, the term "conviction" shall mean, in addition to judgments of conviction entered by a court subsequent to a finding of guilty or a plea of guilty, those instances where the defendant has entered a plea of nolo contendere and has received a sentence of probation and those instances where a defendant has entered into a deferred sentence agreement with the Attorney General. - 10.9 The employer shall maintain on file, subject to inspection by the Department, evidence that criminal records checks have been initiated on all employees seeking employment after July 6, 2005 as well as the results of said check.
-Failure to maintain this evidence shall be grounds to revoke the license or registration of the employer.
+- 10.4.1 All employees of nursing pools having routine contact with a patient or resident, without the presence of other employees, shall be subject to a criminal background check, prior to, or within one (1) week of employment. - 10.4.2 Said employee through the employer shall apply for a national criminal records check or to the bureau of criminal identification in the state of residence for a statewide criminal records check.
+Fingerprinting shall not be required as part of this check. - 10.4.3 In those situations in which no disqualifying information has been found, the bureau of criminal identification (BCI) shall inform the applicant and the employer in writing. - 10.4.4 Any disqualifying information as defined below will be conveyed to the applicant in writing, by the bureau of criminal identification.
+The employer shall also be notified that disqualifying information has been discovered, but shall not be informed of the nature of the disqualifying information. - a) Disqualifying information: information produced by a criminal records review pertaining to conviction, for the following crimes will result in a letter to the employee and employer disqualifying the applicant from said employment: murder, voluntary manslaughter, involuntary manslaughter, first degree sexual assault, second degree sexual assault, third degree sexual assault, assault on persons sixty (60) years of age or older, assault with intent to commit specified felonies (murder, robbery, rape, burglary, or the abominable and detestable crime against nature), felony assault, patient abuse, neglect or mistreatment of patients, burglary, first degree arson, robbery, felony drug offenses, larceny or felony banking law violations. - b) For purposes of this section, the term "conviction" shall mean, in addition to judgments of conviction entered by a court subsequent to a finding of guilty or a plea of guilty, those instances where the defendant has entered a plea of nolo contendere and has received a sentence of probation and those instances where a defendant has entered into a deferred sentence agreement with the Attorney General. - 10.4.5 The employer shall maintain on file, subject to inspection by the department of health, evidence that criminal records checks have been initiated on all employees as well as the results of said check.
+Failure to maintain this evidence shall be grounds to revoke the license or registration of the employer. - 10.4.6 If an applicant has undergone a statewide or national criminal records check within eighteen (18) months of an application for employment, then an employer may request from the bureau a letter indicating if any disqualifying information was discovered.
+The bureau will respond

-- 10.10 If an applicant has undergone a statewide criminal records check within eighteen (18) months of an application for employment, then an employer may request from the bureau a letter indicating if any disqualifying information was discovered.
-The bureau will respond without disclosing the nature of the disqualifying information.
-This letter may be maintained on file to satisfy the requirements of the Act. - 10.11 An employee against whom disqualifying information has been found may request that a copy of the criminal background report be sent to the employer who shall make a judgement regarding the continued employment of the employee.
+- without disclosing the nature of the disqualifying information.
+This letter may be maintained on file to satisfy these requirements. - 10.4.7 An employee against whom disqualifying information has been found may request that a copy of the criminal background report be sent to the employer who shall make a judgement regarding the continued employment of the employee.